phlgrs/Learning/README.md

 # Learning
 This is my training repository.
-I'm working on data anlysis and data visualization.
+I'm working on data analysis and data visualization.
 So I created this repository to learn python and d3.js